rbartolonbarrios/data-professsional-survey-dashboard/README.md

 - Average Salary: This visualization showcases the average salary range among the survey respondents, giving insights into the earning potential within the data profession.

-## Usage and Customization
+## Visualization

-To utilize this Power BI dashboard for your own analysis or exploration:

-1. Clone or download the project repository from GitHub.

-2. Open the Power BI file (.pbix) using Power BI Desktop.

-3. Ensure that you have the necessary data source connections set up or modify the connections within Power Query as per your requirements.

-4. Explore the visualizations and interact with the filters provided to dive deeper into the data.

-5. Customize the dashboard as needed by adding additional visualizations, modifying existing ones, or incorporating more advanced features offered by Power BI.
+To view the Power BI dashboard, you can check out the visualization as a [PDF file](https://github.com/rbartolonbarrios/data-professsional-survey-dashboard/blob/main/DataProfessionalDashboard.pdf) or download the Power BI file from this repository.